Lexicon-Digital/react-training/day1/README.md

 ## React
  - React is a library (not framework) used to build UI
- - DOM elements as elements in React
-   - Understanding JSX
+ - View your UI as a collection of (react) components
- - Build a simple react component
+ - Build a UI with React components, bundle using Vite
+ - Function components beat Class components
+   - Pure functions
-   - create-next-app
+   - Impure functions
+ - view component hierarchy using react chrome extension